azuredevcollege/trainingdays/day2/challenges/challenge-2.md

 ### Create the local Function App

 Open a new Visual Studio Code window and switch to the Azure Tools Exentsion.
-In the section for "Functions", click on "Create New Project":
+In the section for "Functions", click on "Create New Project" and select a new, empty folder on your local machine:

 ![func_create](./img/function_create.png "func_create")